KenKundert/emborg/doc/index.rst

 *Borg* works in a very different way.
 When *Borg* encounters a file, it first determines whether it is new or not.
 If it is new it copies it into the repository.
-Then, either way, it associates a pointer to the file contents with the filepath.
+Then, either way, it associates a pointer to the file's contents with the filepath.
 This makes it naturally de-duplicating.
 When it comes time to recover a file, it simply uses the file path to find the contents.
 In this way, it only retrieves the data it needs.
 There is no complicated and fragile process needed to reconstruct the file from a long string of differences.